Part of the Communicable Disease Control Manual

 Laboratory tests for diagnosis

-Laboratory confirmation requires at least one of the following:
+Laboratory definitive evidence for a confirmed case requires at least one of the following:

 - isolation of Neisseria meningitidis bacteria or detection of Neisseria meningitidis nucleic acid from blood, cerebrospinal fluid (CSF) or other normally sterile site (for example, pericardial or synovial fluid)